 I love beef stroganoff.
 It is a dish my mother made when I was a kid and I always loved the creamy taste of this pasta dish.
 Similar to Italian meat sauce, but instead of a tomato based sauce, it is a creamy one with cream of mushroom soup, milk and sour cream.

-I decided to try something different with my recipe for beef stroganoff.
+I decided to try something different with my recipe for Ground Beef Stroganoff.
 We love lasagna, baked ziti or any other baked pasta so I wondered how a baked dish of stroganoff would turn out.
 I added some zucchini and spinach to the dish and covered the pasta with grated mozzarella.
 Once the pasta was done baking and the cheese was bubbly, I knew that this dish would be amazing and I was right.
 Baking the beef stroganoff worked very well and it is something that I will definitely do again!

 - 2 pounds ground beef